Program Contact: Timothy Ferrarotti 203 582-7782

 - Interprofessionalism—Preparing students for a team-based care system through interprofessional education.

-- Leadership—Working effectively with health care professionals as a member or leader of a health care team or other professional/community group.
+- Leadership—Working effectively with healthcare professionals as a member or leader of a healthcare team or other professional/community group.
 Mentoring and developing future leaders within the profession and the community.

 - Cultural Humility—A state of openness toward understanding and respecting important aspects of other people’s cultural identities.
 This requires an awareness of one’s personal and professional beliefs, biases, attitudes and actions that affect patient care and a commitment to ongoing professional development.
-(PAEA Core Competencies for New Physician Assistant Graduates, 2019).

 - Diversity, Equity and Inclusion—Demonstrating awareness, acceptance and accountability in creating a diverse, inclusive, equitable and just community, built upon awareness, acceptance, respect and compassion toward others.